statsbylopez/DataViz/Labs/Lab01.md

 ***General instructions for labs***:

 +  Open the R Markdown file (.Rmd) from the course Github page
-+  Click on "Raw" - this brings you to raw .Rmd code that you can copy and paste
 +  Change the heading to include your author name
 +  Save the R Markdown file (named as:  [MikeID]-[Lab01].Rmd -- e.g. "mlopez-Lab01.Rmd") to somewhere where you'll be able to access it later (zip drive, My Documents, Dropbox, etc)
 +  Your file should contain the code/commands to answer each question in its own code block, which will also produce plots that will be automatically embedded in the output file